jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 - [Snapchat Snapcash](https://support.snapchat.com/ca/snapcash)
 {{% /columns %}}

 Another advantage of these apps is paying friends back home to help out with something.
-I had a friend handle on my behalf back in the States, and with Cash I was able to pay him back instantly from Croatia — no dealing with wire transfers or figuring out how to get a check sent internationally.
+I had a friend handle something on my behalf back in the States, and with Cash I was able to pay him back instantly from Croatia — no dealing with wire transfers or figuring out how to get a check sent internationally.

 <small>Jump to: [Table of Contents]({{< ref "#contents" >}}) | [Handling and Accessing Money]({{< ref "#money" >}})</small>